adhatama/learn-from-example-vue/README.md

 - Project Structures
 - Vue Router
 - Component Interactions
-- Integration with CSS Framework
+- Integration with CSS Framework - Bootstrap 4
 - Deployment
+- Homework for you!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details